Ho-Ro/adf4351/README.md

 Under Linux you can use the program [cyusb_linux](https://github.com/Ho-Ro/cyusb_linux):

-1. Make sure you do not have another Cypress based device (e.g. a Salae LA clone) connected to your PC.
+1. Make sure you do not have another Cypress FX2 based device (e.g. a Salae LA clone) connected to your PC.
-2. Deactivate the large EEPROM - on my Chinese eval board by setting jumper JP1, this changes the EEPROM address line A0 from HI to LO and alters the address from `0xA2` to `0xA0`.
+2. Deactivate the large EEPROM - on my Chinese eval board by setting jumper JP1, this changes the EEPROM address line `A0` from HI to LO and alters its I2C address from `0xA2` to `0xA0`.
-   As the FX2 read its VID/PID setting on power-on either from a small EEPROM at 0xA0 or a large EEPROM at 0xA2 the I2C read fails and the device comes up with the FX2 default setting `04b4:8613`
+   As the FX2 reads its VID/PID setting on power-on either from a small EEPROM at `0xA0` or a large EEPROM at `0xA2` the I2C read fails and the device comes up with the FX2 default setting `04b4:8613`
 3. Connect the board to USB.
 4. Remove the address jumper J1.